djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - It does not fit with the purpose of moving between LMS, purpose mismatch leading to a lot of work for people
 - Common in IT for human beings to be called upon to manually modify and move data from one system to another because those technologies don't support the required purpose
 - This is where RPA enters the picture - include the workflow automation levels from van der Aalst et al (2018)
+- Allow workers to orchestrate phenemona for their own purpose
 - Something about the impact on staffing and skills - low level helpdesk versus folk a few rungs up the ladder

 ### CARs and word2Canvas